amandahantony/Bikesharing/README.md

 # Bikesharing

 ## Overview of the Analysis
 In this analysis we used Tableau to create various visualizations based on CitiBike bike-sharing data.
 The visualizations are used to understand trends and CitiBike business in New York.
-From there, a solid business proposal can be created towards implementing a bike-sharing program in Des Moines.
+From there, a solid business proposal can be created towards implementing a similar bike-sharing program in Des Moines.

 ## Results